-If you don't have one of these or have just arrived in Germany and have no reliable income, then it's best to have a friend or a relative act as a guarantor.
+If you don't have one of these, or you have just arrived in Germany and have no reliable income, then it's best to have a friend or a relative act as a guarantor.
 This will increase your chances of being given a contract.

-Please be aware some letting agents aren't too keen on letting directly to students - in many cases they will ask the students parent(s) or guardian to rent the apartment and this should be noted.
+Please note that some letting agents aren't too keen on letting directly to students in some cases they will ask the student's parent(s) or guardian to rent the apartment.
 If in doubt, take a look at our 'House hunting' page to see exactly which documents you'll need.